ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

 Optionally, if you pass the OID as the only argument, the `group_name`, `callink_oid`, and `email` fields will get filled in automatically using the group's public information on CalLink.
-If the group is not a student group, (i.e. a research group), use 0 as the OID.
+If the group is not a student group, (e.g. a research group), use 0 as the OID.

 ### Post approval